 More information on the method for counting patients treated is in the quality report.

 (a) Adults: Number of resident population aged 18 years or over.
 Children: Number of resident population aged 0 to 17 years.

 Chart 1 shows the proportion of adults and children who were treated in Wales since 2006.

-Activity data presented here is the total activity completed.
+The activity data in this release is based on completed treatments recorded through FP17W forms (NHS Business Services Authority).
 Treatments are split into treatment bands such as Band 1, Band 2, Band 3, and Urgent treatments, which are used to determine the charge paid by patients.

-See the quality report for more information about courses of treatment activity.
+The quality report has more information about courses of treatment activity.

-Note that dental activity was not recorded by Urgent Dental Centres (UDC) in the usual way during the COVID-19 pandemic, so data for 2020-21 may be an undercount of actual dental activity.
+Note that dental activity was not recorded by Urgent Dental Centres (UDC) in the usual way during the COVID-19 pandemic.
+Therefore some data for 2020-21 and 2021-22 were a small undercount of actual dental activity.

-Compared with 2019-20, the total number of courses of treatment decreased by nearly 1.8 million (or 76.7%).
-The number of urgent treatments increased slightly by 0.6%; however, there were decreases in all other treatment bands ranging from a 89.2% decrease for Band 1 treatments to a 22.2% decrease in free treatments.
+Compared with 2020-21, the total number of courses of treatment almost doubled (92.5% increase) but remains well below pre-pandemic levels.
+The number of free treatments decreased by 19.3%; however, there were increases in all other treatment bands ranging from a 198.3% increase for Band 1 treatments to a 2.7% increase in urgent treatments.